rsyncOSX/RsyncUIdocs/content/post/Normalsettings.md

 ### Confirm execute

-The new confirm dialog if number of files to synchronize is like a new task.
+The confirm dialog if number of files to synchronize is like a new task.
 Sometimes a remote server or local disk is unavailable or forgotten to attach.
 If you commence a synchronize task unaware of destination resource is not available, rsync might believe this is a new full synchronize and a dialog confirms synchronize or abort
 - if a remote server is unavailable rsync will *most likely* complain and throw an error, if `check for error in output` in user settings is enabled, the rsync error messages written to log and an Alert informing about it will occur
 - if a local disk is not attached rsync will try to synchronize data to `/Volumes/` catalog on your mac, this catalog is normally where macOS mounts local attached disks
 ```bash